FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 ---

-# What's next: Genetic association studies
+# What's Next: Genetic Association Studies

 - Part 1: Given a trait, should we perform genetic studies and under what conditions?